 (I, II) Project management has evolved into a business process broadly used in organizations to accomplish goals and objectives through teams.
-This course covers the essential principles of traditional project management consistent with professional certification requirements (the Project Management Institute?s PMP certification) as well as an introduction to current agile project management methodologies.
+This course covers the essential principles of traditional project management consistent with professional certification requirements (the Project Management Institute's PMP certification) as well as an introduction to current agile project management methodologies.
 The traditional project management phases of project initiation, planning, execution, monitoring and control, and project closure are covered including related scheduling, estimating, risk assessment and other analytical tools.
 Students will gain experience using Microsoft Project.
 Organizational structure and culture issues are analyzed to understand how they can impact project management success, and the concepts of project portfolios and project programs are applied from the organizational perspective.
 Agile project management methodologies are introduced, including adaptive and iterative processes, scrum, lean and other agile tools and techniques.
 By the end of the course, students will understand how traditional and agile project.
-Prerequisites: Enrollment in the M.S. in Engineering and Technology Management (ETM) Program.
 3 hours lecture; 3 semester hours.